Souq al Jum'aa

 Soug al Juma'aa was among the first districts within Tripoli proper to fight and rebel against Gaddafi in the 17 February 2011 revolution which led to Gaddafi's ultimate downfall, despite the Magarha tribe's strong ties and links to Gaddafi.
 Along with Tajura, residents of Soug al Jum’aa are considered to be the original inhabitants of Tripoli.

 In the years of Italian colonialism, it was the seat of one of the six districts of the Province of Tripoli, with jurisdiction over the area of Tripolitania, which is to the east of the capital.
+It is now a separate municipality.